What is Agentic AI? The Next Big Thing in Artificial Intelligence

 - Understanding how AI agents weigh input across complex scenarios

 Without clear interpretability, it becomes harder to debug errors or reassure stakeholders.
-As adoption grows, improving audit trails and model observability will be key to building trust in agentic AI.
+Improving audit trails and model observability will be key to building trust in agentic AI as adoption grows.

 Human Oversight & Safety Requirements